open/close all folders

 - Elective Monarchy: according to Shimy, he was elected by his people to be king.
 The Fabulous are consternated to learn this.

 - Reasonable Authority Figure: surprisingly, despite his apparent unconcious attitude, he is shown to actually be quite reasonnable, agreeing to give Jadina a chance to prove Elysio's innocence during the trial.

 The hot-tempered, fiery, proud captain of the Elven Fleet and Shimy's mother.
 She was the one who fought all her life so her daughter could become the next Elementary Elf.
 Though she succeeded, Shimy was mad no one asked her her opinion, and eventually neglected her duties as the protector of the Elven World to become part of the Legendaries and move to Alysia.
 Shamira was unaccepting of her daughter's choice for years, which cause a major conflict between them.
 They eventually reconcile in book 4.

-Mama Bear: just check her reaction when learning she learns the Legendaries (including Shimy) have been promoted as criminals.
-Not to mention she personnally led the Elven army against Anathos after he scarred her daughter.
+- Mama Bear: just check her reaction when learning she learns the Legendaries (including Shimy) have been promoted as criminals.
+She personally led the Elven army against Anathos after he scarred her daughter.